 5.8 Main switch and fuses

-Electric circuits fuses are located beneath the main power switch and to the fuse panel which is part of the instrumental panel.
+Electric circuits fuses are located beneath the main power switch and in the glove compartment.
 Do not change the fuse amperages or install any components that exceed the nominal amperage of the circuit in the electric system.